Centralized Volatility Reduction for Electricity Markets: Copperplate Power System Example

 and take $\prob$ to be the uniform distribution over $\Omega$.
 That is, available wind is uniform with mean $\mu$ and variance $\sigma^2$.
 Scenario $\omega \in \Omega$ defines an available wind capacity of $\overline{x}_r^\omega = \omega$.
 Further, assume that $W$ produces power at zero cost, and fixed demand $d \geq \mu + \sqrt{3} \sigma$.

 This stylized example is a caricature of electricity markets with deepening penetration of variable renewable wind supply.
 Base-load generators, specifically nuclear power plants, have limited ramping capabilities.
 Natural gas based peakers can quickly ramp their power outputs.
 Utilizing them to balance variability can be costly.
 Finally, (aggregated) demand is largely inflexible but predictable.
-In the remainder of this section, we analyze the effect of a bilateral call option on the market outcome for this example.
+In the remainder of this section, we analyze the effect of a bilateral contract on the market outcomes for this example.